Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 By applying the above formalism to $\Lambda$CDM and the three variants of $f(R)$ gravity considered here, we find that the trends of the marked correlation function for matter and biased tracers are qualitatively different, as shown in Fig.~\ref{fig:LPTplot}.
 In the matter case, the F4, F5, and F6 marked correlation functions fall below that of GR, a behavior that has been observed recently in simulations \citep{Valogiannis:2017yxm}.
 This can be interpreted by considering the mean mark $\bar{m} = (1+b_1)B_1 \sigma_R^2$, which shows that for the unbiased case $\bar{m}^\text{MG} < \bar{m}^\text{GR}$, simply because $\sigma_R^\text{MG} > \sigma_R^\text{GR}$ and $B_1<0$.
 For the biased tracer case, we have used halos instead of HOD galaxies.
 A key factor here is to identify the halo bias, because its effect is to reduce the marked correlations \cite{White:2016yhs} -- the larger the bias the larger the reduction.
 A local bias is typically controlled by two parameters, the density threshold for collapse, $\delta_c(M)$, and the variance $\sigma(M)$ (roughly through their ratio).
 The former (latter) is smaller (bigger) in $f(R)$ gravity, resulting in smaller bias values for our MG models than for GR \cite{Aviles:2018saf}.
 As a result, the halo bias may bring the marked correlation above that of GR, as is the case for the halo masses interval presented here.
 These results can be understood on physical grounds as even though low density regions in GR correspond to even more underdense regions in $f(R)$, the halos are more efficiently formed due to a larger gravitational strength.

 To compare with simulations, we let free the bias parameters and fit them on scales $r>20 \,h^{-1} \text{Mpc}$, finding a good agreement within the error bars of the data.
 Our best fit is given by linear local Lagrangian biases $b_1^\text{GR}=1.15 $, $b_1^\text{F6}=1.12 $, $b_1^\text{F5}= 1.07$, and $b_1^\text{F4}=0.90$, and second order biases $b_2^\text{GR}=0.8 $, $b_2^\text{F6}=0.7 $, $b_2^\text{F5}= 0.5$, and $b_2^\text{F4}=0.3$, while the curvature bias does not contribute significantly over this region.
 In Fig.~\ref{fig:LPTplot}, we also show the number weighted density estimates, as presented in the left panel of Fig.~\ref{fig:marked1}.
-Therefore, at least on scales $r\gtrsim20\Mpch$ the Lagrangian perturbation approach is a promising tool to produce theoretical templates for future gravity tests against survey data.
+This analysis suggests the Lagrangian perturbation approach may serve to construct theoretical templates for future gravity tests against survey data, as it has been observed also in \cite{Aviles:2019fli}.
+However, even at large scales our modeling accuracy is very sensitive to the expansion of the mark, and in some applications one needs to go to very high perturbative order \cite{Philcox:2020fqx,Philcox:2020srd}.
+This becomes prohibitive for an analytical treatment, at least one is able to construct semi-analytical templates valid at any order in PT, as it is done in \cite{Philcox:2020srd} for the marked power spectrum.